adeverteuil/forced-command-ssh-ca/README.md

 Remove any unneeded keys from `/root/.ssh/authorized_keys`, especially if your provisioning infrastructure automatically inserts the CA key.
-It is nonsensical to authorize `ssh-ca-u to login as root on any host in the FreeIPA domain!
+It is nonsensical to authorize `ssh-ca-users` to login as root on any host in the FreeIPA domain!

 Administration credentials